GeeWee/geewee.github.io/_posts/2020-03-12-evaluating-new-technology.md

 There's a value in **defaulting to dull.** Go for the battle-tested un-sexy technologies until they fail you.
 The best time to adopt a new technology is when you *need* it - not before.

+## Does it come with any advantages?
+New technology often promises many things that might, or might not, turn out to be true.
+It might solve the simple cases, but have issues with the more complex scenarios you'll actually encounter in daily life.

+Of course, consider the advantages new technology gives you.
+Just keep in mind they are much fluffier and harder to evaluate than the point above.
+It's always easier to evaluate whether or not the technology solves a problem you have currently, than how much any "new advantages" are worth.

 ## Does it come with any downsides?
 It's easy to only think about what you can get out of something new - but you often lose something as well.
 Does this new